 Documents have not to be submitted at the time of depositing of the application for an SSC exam.

-Copies of supporting documents, like educational qualification, caste certificates etc, will be sought only at the time of skill test/document verification as the case maybe.
+Copies of supporting documents, like educational qualification, caste certificates etc., will be sought by the user department (the department to which one is selected) after declaration of the Final Result.